Omar-p/learning-notes/aws/aws.md

 - used as management point or entry point for private only VPC.
 - often the only way IN to a highly secure VPC.
 - can be configured to only accept connection from certain IP addresses. <br> to authenticate with ssh. or to integrate with our own on premises identity server.
+- SSM session manager is a more secure way to remote control without SSH
 ---

 # VPC Router